-For example, coral reefs and other marine structures and environmental objects may come into contact with fishing gear that is dumped and be damaged.
+For example, coral reefs and other marine structures may be damaged by fishing gear that is dumped in the ocean.

 14. Plastic Uses Oil & Other Fossil Fuels In It’s Production – Fossil Fuels Require Mining, Fracking & Other Extraction Techniques

-Plastic uses oil as a main feedstock for it’s production, and oil is a fossil fuel that needs to be mined.
-Natural gas is also used in the US.
+Plastic is a material that uses petroleum as a feedstock, and oil is a fossil fuel that needs to be mined.

 15. Plastic Uses Fossil Fuels, & Fossil Fuels Are A Potentially Finite Resource

 To build on the previous point about traditional plastics using mined resources …